Organic Foods Production Act of 1990

 The act calls for the establishment of a 15-member National Organic Standards Board (NOSB) to "assist in the development of standards for substances to be used in organic production" (i.e., the National List) and to "provide recommendations to the Secretary regarding implementation" of the act.
 Congress expected implementation to be complete and the program in operation by October 1, 1993.
 However, the Board was hampered at the beginning by a lack of funds, among other factors.
 Neither departmental nor appropriated funds were available in FY1991; in FY1992 and FY1993, USDA made $120,000 available under the Federal Advisory Committee Act.
 Beginning in FY1994, Congress appropriated funds for AMS's National Organic Program activities at about $500,000 annually.
 The FY1999 Administration budget requests slightly more than $1 million to assist the implementation of the new program.
-The OFPA stipulates that the costs of the program, once fully operational, will be paid for entirely by fees collected from producers, certifying agents, and handlers.

 During the period from June 1994 to September 1996, the NOSB submitted its recommendations for national standards and the National List to USDA's National Organic Program staff.
 The staff drafted the proposed rule based on the Board's recommendations but not in complete conformity with them.
 The proposed rule appeared in the Federal Register on December 16, 1997.
 Because of the heavy response to the proposal, USDA extended the comment period from mid-March through the end of April 1998.